-The value of calling customers clients, patients, or members is that in doing so you are subtlety signalling that there is “something different” about your approach to service.
+The value of in doing so, you are subtlety signaling that there is “something different” about your approach to service.
 And different is good.
 Just be careful.

-If you are going to raise expectations be sure you can keep the promise.
+If you are going to raise expectations to deliver Positively Outrageous Service, be sure you can keep the promise.